Security provided to all political leaders: Interior Minister

-ISLAMABAD, Jul 21 (APP):Caretaker Minister for Interior Muhammad Azam Khan on Saturday said security had been provided to political leaders of various parties to avoid any untoward incident in future.
+ISLAMABAD, July 22 (APP):Caretaker Minister for Interior Muhammad Azam Khan has said security had been provided to all political leaders of various parties to avoid any untoward incident in future.

 The interim government was holding Cabinet meetings regularly and taking short-term decisions for best national interest, he said talking to a private news channel.